brainit-consulting/tradepro-dashboard/README.md

 - Install deps once: `npm install`.
 - Run the linter: `npm run lint` (targets `index.html` and lints the embedded script via `eslint-plugin-html`).
+- Current policy: warnings are acceptable; we use lint as a heads-up check without fixing all warnings immediately.